-The vintage photographs you're about to see have an interesting history.
-They all came from a cardboard box filled with negatives that were unopened and virtually forgotten for over 45 years.
+The vintage photographs you're about to see come with an interesting history.
+They all came from a cardboard box filled with unopened negatives and virtually forgotten for over 45 years.

 When undiscovered photographer Frank Larson passed away in 1964, his wife Eleanora boxed up all of their possessions and moved out of their retirement home in Lakeville, Connecticut.
 The box of negatives was one of these items, and it has remained with the family ever since, tucked away in storage.

-That was until, Carole Larson – the widow of Frank's youngest son David – and her son Soren were sorting through old boxes in their attic and found the negatives.
+That was until Carole Larson – the widow of Frank's youngest son David – and her son Soren sorted through old boxes in their attic and found the negatives.

 Soren said: "I had seen a few examples of my grandfather's photography over the years and always admired them – our old family photo albums have a few small prints of his work in them.
 My father also used to speak with admiration about his father's love of photography and his weekend trips with his Rolleiflex into the city to film places like the Bowery, Chinatown and Times Square.

-Following the discovering, Soren built a website in dedication to his grandfather, sharing the negatives-turned-photographs with the rest of the world.
-You can view more of Frank Larson's amazing photography at www.franklarsonphotos.com.
+Following the discovery, Soren built a website dedicated to his grandfather, sharing the negatives-turned-photographs with the rest of the world.
+You can view more of Frank Larson's fantastic photography at www.franklarsonphotos.com.